scottbw/analytics-udd/udd/student_course_membership.md

 String (255)

 ###Notes
 The student_course_membership sequence ID is designed to deal with the fact that some students drop out off or enroll on more than one instance of the same course.

+In cases where a sequence ID is not readily available – which includes most sites that do not use Tribal SITS –, the correct value for all instances of this student_course_membership entity is likely to be "1".
+The reason is that, in such cases, STUDENT_COURSE_MEMBERSHIP_ID is already unique on its own, and the sequence number of that unique instance is, therefore, 1.

-Note that the ACTIVE_MEMBERSHIP property indicates whether this student_course_membership record is the current one.
+Note that the ACTIVE_MEMBERSHIP property indicates whether this student_course_membership record is the last known active one.

+This property will be deprecated in the next revision of the UDD.
 ##WITHDRAWAL_REASON
 ###Description
 The reason a student has withdrawn from a course (if they have)